 Colorado Springs is the highest city on the front range of Colorado.
 You may wonder is Denver Colorado altitude any different?
 Denver sits at 5,280 feet, hence the city was coined the nickname Mile High City.
 The potential altitude sickness will not vary much between Denver and Colorado Springs.

 If you're preparing to climb a mountain like Pikes Peak, that is the most extreme altitude at 14,115 feet.
-Much more will need to be done to prepare at those heights, you can read our blog 7 Ways to Prevent Altitude Sickness.
+Much more will need to be done to prepare at those heights, keep reading below to see how to avoid altitude sickness in Colorado.

 The air is less dense at higher altitudes and for people who are not used to that, it can cause headaches, nausea, fatigue and difficulty breathing.
 Symptoms of altitude sickness will vary, but will usually develop between 6 and 24 hours.